eleni-chr/integerize/README.md

 # integerize
 The function takes as its input a matrix A of integers of type double, and returns the name of the “smallest” signed integer class to which A can be converted without loss of information.
+If no such class exists, the text 'NONE' is returned.
+For example, if the smallest element of A is -100 and the largest is +100, then the function would return 'int8'.
+As another example, if there is an element of A equal to -1e20, then the function would return 'NONE'.